 The judge will also urge them to reach a unanimous verdict when they are sure the defendant is either guilty or not guilty.
 If the jury is ‘hung’, that is to say not all of them agree on a verdict, the judge will take soundings from both prosecuting and defending counsel as to how long must pass before the court should allow a verdict based on the majority of jurors.
 Either 10-2, or 11-1, if all 12 jurors are still sitting.

 If the jury finds the defendant guilty, the judge hears from both counsel again – and then passes sentence: The prosecution will present the views of the victim, often in the form of an impact statement, and advocate for what is believed to be an appropriate sentence, within the guidelines.
 Defence counsel mitigate, as best they can, on behalf of their client.
-In the case of a not guilty verdict, the defendant is released from the court dock soon after the verdict and free to go about his daily business, no doubt chastened by the experience.
+In the case of a not guilty verdict, the defendant is released from the court dock soon after the verdict and free to go about his (or her) daily business, no doubt chastened by the experience.
 The guilty take the slow walk down the dock steps to custody.